Most Obamacare enrollees could pay less for policies next year

 That means the more generous premium subsidies will cover more of the monthly cost of these plans, so consumers will pay less.

 A 40-year-old earning $25,000 will pay 75% less, on average, for the cheapest bronze plan and 21% less for the lowest-cost gold plan, according to a new analysis by the Kaiser Family Foundation.
-A 40-year-old earning $40,000 will see a 28% drop in the price of the cheapest bronze plan, and an 8% decrease in the least expensive gold plan's premium.
+A 40-year-old earning $40,000 will see a 28% drop, on average, in the price of the cheapest bronze plan, and an 8% decrease in the least expensive gold plan's premium.

 Related: Trump's quest to kill Obamacare hurts the middle class